Interested in visiting Iceland in May? Or trying to find a fantastic destination for your upcoming May vacation? Look no further!

 Yes!
 Actually, May is an excellent month to visit Iceland.
 And we’ve got all the reasons you might need to book your Icelandic getaway in late spring or early summer.

-- Longer days with an average of 20 hours of daylight
+- Longer days, with around 20 hours of daylight

-- Ideal for whale watching as it is the start of the feeding season
+- Excellent whale watching as the feeding season begins

-- Puffins start arriving to nest along Iceland’s coast
+- Puffins returning to nest along the coast

 Not convinced yet?
 Continue reading to find out what you could get up to and all the amazing places you could visit.